Traditions and Customs in Turkmenistan

 Traditions of Hospitality

-Turkmen hospitality is a distinguishing feature of these friendly people.
+Hospitality is a distinguishing feature of these friendly people and old well respected Turkmen traditions.
 Turkmen often judge a person by the way he treats his guests.
 A guest is greeted by phrase "Khosh geldiniz!" and besides that such ritual phrases as: How happy we are to see you!
 What an honor you have rendered to us!" are a must.